martinescardo/HoTTEST-Summer-School/Agda/Lecture-Notes/products.lagda.md

 ## Dependent function composition

-Composition can be defined for "non-dependent functions", as in usual mathematics and in Haskell, and, more generally, with dependent functions.
+Composition can be defined for "non-dependent functions", as in usual mathematics, and, more generally, with dependent functions.
 With non-dependent functions, it has the following type and definition:
 <!--
 ```agda
 module _ where